avinshe/12hours_On_SQL/README.md

   - Problems that end with the roman number series (I, II, III, IV, V) are the best ones.
 They mimic real-world questions.
 Each table will have a great definition.
 The difficulty gets harder as you move on with the series.
 It will tell a story as you look back and it helps understand the reason behind each problem in the sequence.

 - Q4.
 How different is working in the industry when compared to LeetCode?
   - The complexity is similar but scale varies on your role.
+Think of it as combining 20 problems on LeetCode to solve in a week.
   - For software Engineers: You will access 2 highly indexed transaction tables at a time on average to get the required info displayed on your application.
 Execution time should be within a second.
 (High user impact)
   - For Data Engineers: You will access 5 to 10 tables on average, perform checks, update lookups, and load facts.
 Execution time can go upto a couple of hours for batch loads as this would be a complete backend job.
 (Low user impact)
   - For Business Intelligence Engineers: Depends on the business area you work on as well as the schema definition.
 Execution time is normally few minutes.
 Anything more requires tuning or caching.